pedrogerum/forecasting/README.md

 The notebook **`MDN-LGBM-NHITS_Electricity.ipynb`** contains the complete code to replicate the results for the Electricity dataset.

 **Important Note on Runtime**: This is an archival notebook and is **computationally intensive**.
-Training all models may take **over 1.5 days** to complete, even on a high-performance Google Colab instance.
+Training models may take **several days** to complete, even on a high-performance Google Colab instance.

 To run the experiments, you must execute the cells sequentially.
 Note that some blocks are commented out by default to allow for modular execution.
-For a full replication of the paper's results:

-- You may need to uncomment and run **BLOCK 2: LGBM FORECASTING** to generate the LightGBM model predictions before running the subsequent evaluation cells for that model.
+For LGBM training inclusion, please uncomment BLOCK 2: LGBM FORECASTING** to generate the LightGBM model predictions before running the subsequent evaluation cells for that model.

 ## Running Locally (Alternative to Colab)